-John Rosenfeld, head of everyday banking at Citizens Bank in Boston, says people think they will save more once they make more money, but he says the best way to save money is to start early and develop the discipline to save more.
+John Rosenfeld, head of everyday banking at Citizens Bank in Boston, says people think they will save more once they make more money, but he says the best way to save up is to start early and develop the discipline to save more whenever you can.

-"The key thing, particularly for young people, is that making even a little progress toward saving money today can make a significant difference 35 years from now," says John Sweeney, executive vice president of planning and advisory services for Fidelity Personal and Workplace Investing at Fidelity Investments in Boston.
+"The key thing, particularly for young people, is that making even a little progress toward saving money today can make a significant difference 35 years from now," says John Sweeney, executive vice president of retirement and investing strategies at Fidelity Investments in Boston.